-- Prepare the full-sized snapshot for backing up. - Make the off-host database backup using the steps for DB2 or Sybase.
-See "Making an off-host backup of an online DB2 database" on page 68.
-See "Making an off-host backup of an online Sybase database" on page 73. - Resynchronize a volume if required.
-See "Resynchronizing a volume" on page 71.
+■ Prepare the full-sized snapshot for backing up.
+See "Preparing a full-sized instant snapshot for a backup" on page 56.
+Make the off-host database backup of the database.
+See "Making an off-host backup of an online Sybase database" on page 64.